istio/istio.io/_docs/concepts/traffic-management-overview.md

-of pods should receive traffic (e.g., by adding/removing specific labels), Istio allows operators to control what percentage of traffic should be routed to these pods or which requests (e.g., those containing specific set of headers) should be routed.
+of pods should receive traffic (e.g., by adding/removing specific labels), Istio allows operators to control what percentage of traffic should be routed to these pods or which requests (e.g., those containing specific headers) should be routed.
 These capabilities are available for both edge and mid-tier services, benefiting all development teams (not just those working on user-facing services).